-Frandsen Bank & Trust was founded in 1982 with the purchase of one bank by entrepreneur Dennis Frandsen.
-Today we have bank locations in 35 communities in Minnesota, Wisconsin, and North Dakota.
+Frandsen Financial Corporation is a bank holding company founded in 1982 with the purchase of one bank by entrepreneur Dennis Frandsen.
+Today FFC owns two bank charters, with 35 bank locations in Minnesota, Wisconsin, and North Dakota.

 Our community-focused, business-savvy bankers are committed to determining needs, developing relationships, and delivering solutions for businesses of any size.